14 Best French Flashcard Websites and Apps in 2026

 Consistency is key to making the most of spaced repetition.
 Instead of spending a few hours once a week, studying for 15-20 minutes daily can help you stay focused and reinforce what you’ve already learned!

-As time passes, increase the intervals for reviewing flashcards.
+As time passes, increase the intervals between flashcard reviews.
 Most tools can automate this process.
 Don’t limit yourself to one topic; rotate subjects on different days to make your study sessions more pleasing.

 You can also focus on the cards that are challenging for you and go over them more often.
-To know it more clearly, you can add images, audio, and example sentences to provide a context for ideas.
+To clarify it, you can add images, audio, and example sentences to provide context for the ideas.

 A flashcard is not enough to learn French.
-So, you must mix it with other language-study tools.
+You must use it alongside other language-study tools.

-For example, French courses are available both online and offline.
-You can also try apps, books, dictionaries, audio lessons, video channels, and Podcasts for studying French.
+You can also use apps, books, dictionaries, audio lessons, video channels, and podcasts to study French.

-There are many flashcard apps and websites to boost your French.
+There are many flashcard apps and websites to help you improve your French.
 I’ve reviewed over a dozen French flashcard apps to save you time and picked my top 14.

 Thanks to its flexibility and impressive features, Anki is a top choice for learning French.
 It is the most famous platform for the Spaced Repetition System.

 Anki schedules reviews based on how well you recall items at optimal intervals, ensuring productive use of study time.
-You will see hard-to-remember more often than easier ones.
+You will see harder-to-remember ones more often than easier ones.

 Anki offers a complete set of customizable flashcards.
-Each card has words, meanings, audio clips, and examples of various sentences.
-It also includes pictures and videos to boost your French memory.
+Each card includes words, definitions, audio clips, and examples of sentences.
+It also contains images and videos to enhance your French vocabulary.

 The platform provides many ready-made French decks.
-They cover elementary French words, DELF, DALF, TCF and TEF levels A1 to C2, and diverse grammar and parts.
+They cover elementary French vocabulary, DELF, DALF, TCF, and TEF levels A1 to C2, and a range of grammar and parts of speech.
 This makes it easier for learners to focus on specific areas of their French studies.

-The apps also include audio files to practice listening and pronunciation.
+The apps also include audio files for listening and pronunciation practice.

-You can even add TTS (text-to-speech) for native-like examples.
-Anki ensures proper progress in sync across devices for uniform learning.
+You can also add TTS (text-to-speech) to produce native-like examples.
+Anki ensures consistent progress across devices for uniform learning.

 After trying several flashcard apps, Anki remains my top pick.
-While other apps may have better interfaces and more features, Anki stands out for its easy and effective way to study and review.
+While other apps may offer better interfaces and more features, Anki stands out for its effortless, practical study and review experience.

 Platforms: Android | iOS | Web | Linux | Mac | Windows